 I’ve been practicing putting at home for most of my life, and I have certain drills and games to help me stay interested and make good progress.
 Here are some of the best indoor putting drills at home that you will find.

 1. Eyes Closed Putting

 Practicing putting with your eyes closed is a fantastic way to develop a better feel and greatly increase the effectiveness of your putting game.
-When you focus on feel as opposed to getting too hung up on the golf ball, it becomes much easier to control distance.
+When you focus on feel as opposed to getting too hung up on the golf ball, it becomes much easier to control distance, especially when lag putting.